 How long is the contract?

 The length of the contract is important, especially in the beginning.
 Some media databases offer month-to-month contracts, while others only have annual contracts.
-When you’re still testing a database out, the last thing you want is to be locked into an annual contract which you can’t get out of.
+When you’re still testing a database out, the last thing you want is to be locked into an annual contract that you can’t get out of.

 Do they offer flexible plans?

 Some media databases offer flexible plans, where you can start and pause your membership as needed.
-Alternatively, there are those which charge a specific fee for a certain number of contacts.
+Alternatively, there are those that charge a specific fee for a certain number of contacts.
 Flexible plans are better than fixed plans in most cases.
 This is because they give you more control over how you use the database, especially in the beginning when you are still testing the waters.

 Do they offer free trials?

 Free trials are a step above flexible plans.
 A free trial allows you the opportunity to play around with all the features of your media database before you fully commit to a specific plan.
 This, in turn, gives you ample time to decide whether the database has all the elements your brand needs or whether you should try a different one.

 Who is the target audience of your media contacts?
 Does this target audience match your target audience?

 If you pitch your story to a media contact whose target audience doesn’t align with yours, then you will be disappointed in the outcome.
 After all, what use is it pitching a lifestyle journalist to write about your crypto startup?
 Even if they decided to take a chance and write about you, their audience is unlikely to pick the story up.